-Looking to sell your old iPad so you can more easily afford that new iPad Pro or maybe an iPad mini 4? iPads aren't usually available with subsidies or leasing programs, especially not the Wi-Fi versions.
-So, one of the most popular strategies for those who want to reduce the cost of upgrade — especially frequent upgrades — is to sell an old iPad to pay for a new.
+Looking to sell your old iPad so you can more easily afford that new 10.2-inch iPad? iPads aren't usually available with subsidies or leasing programs, especially not the Wi-Fi versions.
+So one of the most popular strategies for those who want to reduce the cost of the upgrade — especially frequent upgrades — is to sell an old iPad to pay for a new one.
 Here's how!

 - Sell your iPad on eBay